Olex2/help/gui/EN/work/toolbox_work.md

 - Peak Slider
 - Disorder Tools

+# shift-move-target
+Move Atoms
+- Hold down SHIFT
+- Move atoms with left mouse button
+Split Atoms
+- Click on an atom to split it

 # Labels
 You can select what you would like to see as labels in the molecule display.
 If a particular property is not applicable for a particular atom, there will be no label.